 Directions: The start and finish of the race take place adjacent to Russellville’s disc golf course and slalom ski recreation area on Lake Dardanelle.
-Parking for the race will be on the disc course on Vegas Road.
 To get there, take I40 to Exit 81 (approximately an hour east of Fort Smith or an hour west of Little Rock).
 Go north off the exit onto Hwy 7 and proceed approximately ¼ mile and then take a left hand turn on Pleasant View Rd.
-The transition and starting location will soon be on right.
-Proceed past the transition area and take a right onto Linker Lane and the entrance to the parking lot (Vegas Road) will be on the right side a few hundred yards after turning right on Linker Lane.
+The parking, transition and starting location will soon be on right.

 Powerman Sprint Duathlon

 3.1m / 3.1m